mateoo1/sharing-inspector/README.md

 * Status - the status of user account in AD
 * SamAccountName - Full path to the folder on local drive.

-If program find out that Domain Users group is assigned to some shared folder then will not display all your domain users in output.
-There will be only one single record about that **Domain Users** has been assigned to folder.
+**All Domain Users** - If program find out that something similar to *Domain Users* group is assigned to some shared folder then will not display all your domain users in output.
+There will be only one single record about that all domain users have access to folder.

 **Assigned locally** points to user that permissions has not been assigned by the AD security group.
 Usually it's bad practice.